Manikiran26/rahul/README.md

 ### Common Issues:

 1. **Port already in use**: Change the port in `app.py` or `run.py`
-2. **Module not found**: Make sure all dependencies are installed with `pip install -r requirements.txt`
+2. **Module not found**: Make sure all dependencies are installed with `python -m pip install -r requirements.txt`
 3. **Permission errors**: Run with appropriate permissions or use a virtual environment

 ### Virtual Environment (Recommended):